Bartel-Group/programmable-loop-directionality/README.md

     Machine-learning: includes the data and scripts used to generate and analyze the machine learning models

     Microkinetic-modeling: includes the data and scripts used to set-up/run the microkinetic models and generate the microkinetic model results (pre-machine learning analysis)

+Each folder contains a README.md file that provides a brief overview of the data and scripts contained within.